-Given Cuba’s centralized and free-of-charge health system, Cuba has made robust progress towards achieving UHC.
-Cuba has long stressed the importance of population health (Pol de vos 2019); during the crisis of the 1990s, Cuban health services infrastructure rapidly deteriorated.
+Cuba’s centralized and free-of-charge health system focusing on primary health care enabled Cuba to make robust progress towards achieving UHC.[ref]
+Cuba has long stressed the importance of population health (Pol de vos 2019); during the crisis of the 1990s, Cuban health services infrastructure rapidly deteriorated.[ref]
 Later, recuperation and modernization were key strategies: human resources for health were a key priority, as well as strengthening professional development and family medicine and support services of policlinics (pol de vos 2019).
 The medical training curriculum has in many ways reflected the Cuban health system, focusing on population health and public health measures (Campion and Morressey, 2013).
 Cuba has additionally focused on rural health: a Rural Medical Service (RMS), established in 1960, has been a precursor to later models which embedded health professionals in underserved communities (Keck and Reed 2012).

 Though Cuba has attracted praise for its achievements in matters of health and the robustness of its National Health System (SNS) (Morales and Fitzgerald, 2018), other scholars however note that the government of Cuba has previously manipulated key health statistics, such as the infant mortality rate (IMR), for political legitimacy (Gomez-Dantes, 2018).